sohamtriveous/ghostupdate/README.md

 ghostupdate
 ===========

 A python utility to update ghost on your digital ocean droplet.
-(Should work on a typical ghost setup on another VPS but this has not been tested on any other setup)
+(Should work on a typical ghost setup on any other VPS but that has not been tested)

 ###Prerequisites
 - preinstalled ghost setup on a digital ocean droplet